 Five years later Polish boys with their recently shaved heads and and over-sized army-styled clothing, and quiet Polish girls with neatly tied-up hair—or if shaved, hidden under a beret—looked out of the sash windows as the carriages slowed on approaching the Palmerston North Railway Station.
 (The railway station in the central city was moved in 1964, but the tracks remain in what is now a park.)
 The trains had left the Wellington dock a few hours earlier.
 By the time they arrived in Palmerston North engine water and coal needed replenishing before they could continue through the Manawatu Gorge and on to their destination, the Pahiatua Railway Station.

-Photographer John Pascoe, who travelled with the Polish contingent, took this image, and the one above, from the train.2
+Photographer John Pascoe, who travelled with the Polish contingent, took this image, and the one above, from the train.
+Allan's mother, Flora Hughes, is in the right foreground with the decorated hat and behind the woman with the plain hat, glasses and stole.2

 Allan and his group of school friends and neighbours waited to meet the war-ravaged children they had been hearing about:

 “We knew these people couldn’t speak English and we couldn’t speak Polish so how do you communicate?
 It was a bit awkward in the beginning but that broke down after a very short space of time.
 These kids couldn’t believe the sheer volume of stuff being given to them—chocolates and lollies and books and toys and writing gear and comics—people just brought what they could and as things began to run out, they went back to their homes to get more.”

 A manawatu evening standard story the next day said: